 Sticks and Stones Skeletons

 Sticks and stones may break my bones but Halloween won’t spook me!
-It’s time to go outside and pick up some loose sticks and stones – throw in some dried acorns too!
-Then simply get the kids to arrange them to form a skeleton.
-Don’t you just love using these materials found in nature?
+It’s time to go outside and pick up some loose sticks and stones – throw in some dried acorns too.
+Then simply get the kids to arrange them into a skeleton shape.
+Don’t you just love using materials found in nature?

 Easy Skeleton Handprint X-Ray Craft for Kids